timthedev07/my-website/templates/README.md

 # MDX Templates

 These MDX templates are used to provide a useful starter for my blog writing and IB pages.

+## Notes and Caveats

+For experience MDX, the date within the file name will represent the starting date if an ending date is provided in the metadata.